Lafarge (company): Merger with Holcim

 On 7 April 2014, Lafarge and Holcim announced they had agreed to terms on a "merger of equals".
 The exchange ratio will be based on 9 Holcim shares for 10 Lafarge shares.
 The new company would be based in Switzerland and have a manufacturing capacity of 427 million tons a year would vastly exceed the 227 million ton capacity Anhui Conch.
 Lafarge CEO Bruno Lafont and Holcim Chairman Wolfgang Reitzle became co-chairmen of the new group.
 Eric Olsen, then Lafarge's Executive Vice-president in charge of Operations, became the CEO of the new group.
 Executives from both companies said the deal would save the new company 1.4 billion euros (US$1.9 billion) annually and create "the most advanced group in the building materials industry."

 The deal faced significant regulatory obstacles, as 15 different jurisdictions could have potentially raised objections.
 The cement market in Europe is tightly consolidated and antitrust scrutiny of deals has been commonplace since the 1970s.
 To meet regulatory concerns, Holcim and Lafarge planned to sell or spinoff assets that generated about 5 billion euros (US$6.9 billion) of revenue in 2013 in areas of large overlap between the two companies.
 Lafont said the merger was aimed at rebalancing operations, not cutting costs.
 He said overlapping businesses would be sold, not closed, so industry job losses would be minimal.

 Industry analysts said the deal would combine Holcim's marketing strength with Lafarge's edge in innovation, while providing significant cost savings, but cautioned "the road to merger clearance will be a long, complex and uncertain one."
 Others said the deal could lead to further mergers within the industry and give competitors a chance to pick up assets at a bargain price.
 Most analysts surveyed by Reuters felt the merger would be approved in the end.

 The acquisition would turn it into the world's third-biggest building materials supplier.
 Analysts said that although it was broadly anticipated by the market.
 "The additional assets expand the company’s footprint in Eastern Europe and into Brazil and the Philippines.
-Given the well flagged nature of the deal however, these benefits are largely reflected in the price at current levels," Alan Breen of Cantor Fitzgerald Ireland said.
+Given the well flagged nature of the deal, however, these benefits are largely reflected in the price at current levels," Alan Breen of Cantor Fitzgerald Ireland said.

-On 10 July 2015, Lafarge merged with Holcim, a Swiss cement company.
-On 15 July 2015, the new company was officially launched around the globe under the name of LafargeHolcim, which later renamed as the Holcim Group on 8 July 2021.
+On 10 July 2015, Lafarge merged with Holcim.
+On 15 July 2015, the new company was officially launched around the globe under the name of LafargeHolcim, which was later renamed as the Holcim Group on 8 July 2021.